raniejade/strikt/index.md

 As well as the overall assertion failure message we get a detailed breakdown allowing us to easily find exactly where the problem is.

-Several assertion functions in Kirk's standard assertions library use nested assertions.
+Several assertion functions in Strikt's standard assertions library use nested assertions.
 For example, `Assertion<Iterable<E>>.all` applies assertions to each element of an `Iterable` then passes the overall assertion if (and only if) all those nested assertions passed (`allPassed`).
 On the other hand `Assertion<Iterable<E>>.any` applies assertions to the elements of an `Iterable` but will pass the overall assertion if at least one of those nested assertions passed (`anyPassed`).
 The `Assertion<Iterable<E>>.none` assertion passes only if `allFailed` is true for its nested assertions!